The reason for travelling is the travel itself - F. De Andrè

 To make someone else travel, I need to keep myself on travel, even staying still, like that narrator of my childhood, Emilio Salgari, who told about India without ever having even set foot there.

 My first film, "The Conquest of America", is about a couple who live in a flat and who has adaily life similar to many others, but then, they decide to spend a day away, not far from where they live, a winter Sunday by the sea.
-There, they will meet a strange man who lives as a hermit in the remains of an abandoned holiday colony on the Romagna coast.
+There, they will meet a strange man who lives as a hermit in the remains of an abandoned holiday colony.
 We choose the "wrong" time and the "wrong" space and magic happens.

 The journey is here, within us and it takes very little to go from the ordinary to the extraordinary, to ignite the infinite range of possibilities that each of us could experience at any moment or to meet them in someone else's life, as long as something happens that we had not foreseen, that there is nothing that we had packed before leaving that can help us.